The beaches of Sanibel Island, Florida are known for being completely covered by seashells!

 With no hotels in sight Bowman’s beach offers a nice relaxing vibe.
 Once you park you will take a small hike from the parking lot to the beach.
 The walk to the beach is beautiful.
-You will pass nature path’s, a playground, and cross a bridge on your way to the beach.
+You will pass along a nature path, a playground, and cross a bridge over small waterways on your way to the beach.
 This is the only beach with barbecue grills.

 Located off Sanibel-Captiva Rd., turn left on Bowman’s Beach Rd.

 Bowman’s beach was one of my favorite beaches on Sanibel island.
-Partly because the parking was more accessible making the experience much more pleasant and partly because the beach had amazing sand, good shelling and great nature path’s.
+Partially because the parking was more accessible, but also because the beach had amazing sand, good shelling, and great nature path talk walk down.

 It is also a great launching point if you are interested in canoeing or kayaking.

 Bowman’s Beach Parking